bcantoni/bookmarklets/SPEC.md

 Code should be user editable in an expandable multi-line text area.
 The text area should use a lightweight syntax highlighter for JavaScript (e.g., Highlight.js or Prism.js).

-Output should be a read-only text area displaying the generated bookmarklet code.
+Output should be an editable text area displaying the generated bookmarklet code.
 Below the output, display a dynamic character count that turns red if it exceeds 2000 characters (some browsers have URL length limits).

 The following action buttons should be present in a row after Output:

 - Generate Bookmarklet - convert the code field to the output field.
+- Reverse - decode the output field back to JavaScript and place it in the code field (reverses the bookmarklet conversion process).
 - Run Code - execute the current contents of the output field in the current page context.
 - Pretty - prettify (clean up) the code field using a lightweight formatting approach.
 - Clear - clear the code field.